 James McLennan debuted with Pacific Opera Victoria as Sesto in the 2002 production of Julius Caesar.
 He returned as Brighella in Richard Strauss' Ariadne auf Naxos, and as Goro the marriage broker in the 2015 production of Madama Butterfly.
-In 2017 he reprises the role of young Jean Bilodeau in Les Feluettes, which he performed in the opera's 2016 world première in Montreal.
+In 2017 he reprised the role of young Jean Bilodeau in Les Feluettes, which he had performed in the opera's 2016 world première in Montreal.
 He returns in 2019 as Gastone in La traviata, a role he performed in the staging of the same production at Edmonton Opera.

 James has been celebrated for his "considerable charm," "dramatic intensity" and "strong yet pure tenor," in a career encompassing over 25 roles on opera stages across Canada.
 An alumnus of Toronto's famed Second City improv and comedy training centre, Jamie's lovesick protagonists, quirky villains and comical sidekicks have been winning over audiences from coast to coast for more than a decade.
 Possessing a "sweet lyric voice," James' "freely expressive and carefully nuanced singing" has also been featured in repeat performances with major Canadian orchestras and musical ensembles.

 Highlights of Jamie's 2018/19 season also include Handel’s Messiah with the Winnipeg Symphony Orchestra, and his debut with the Regina Symphony in Riel, Heart of the North by Neil Weisensel and Suzanne M. Steele.
 He also appears with Winnipeg’s Dry Cold Productions as the Warden in the award-winning Kander and Ebb musical, Kiss of the Spider Woman.
 James ends the season on a lighter note with a concert of classic show tunes for the Kelowna Community Concert Association.